 Even the sparse records FamilyTreeNow had on me were just a bit too close for comfort for me, though.
 Fortunately, FamilyTreeNow makes it very easy to “opt out” and erase your data from their site.
 At the very least, you should look at what information FamilyTreeNow and other genealogy websites are sharing about you.
 Some sites only share information on deceased persons, but others like FamilyTreeNow share data on the living as well.
 Think about whether you’re comfortable with that information being so freely available.

-To opt out of FamilyTreeNow, simply visit www.familytreenow.com/optout and begin the opt-out procedure.
-After running a search on the site and finding yourself, you need simply press the big red “Opt Out” button.
+To opt out of FamilyTreeNow, simply visit www.familytreenow.com, you need simply press the big red “Opt Out” button.
 FamilyTreeNow should delete all your information within 48 hours, so double-check after a day or two to make sure you’ve been removed.

 It bears repeating that the creators of FamilyTreeNow are simply running a genealogy website.
 Of course, they don’t intend for any of the services they provide to be misused.
 It seems this is a common oversight of genealogy websites.
 How much information is too much information?
 The threats of identity theft, stalking, and doxing probably never once crossed the creators’ minds.

 But therein lies the danger.
 Technology is value-neutral.
 A tool is only as moral as the person using it.
 A gun doesn’t care whether the person holding it is a burglar or a homeowner.
 A plutonium rod does not care if it lives inside a nuclear power plant or an atom bomb.